ulzbug/apache2.4-cis/README.md

 ``status`` parameter may take 3 values:
 - ``disabled`` (do nothing): The script will not run.
 - ``audit`` (RO): The script will check if any change *should* be applied.
-- ``enabled`` (RW): The script will check if any change should be done and automatically apply what it can.

 Global configuration is in ``etc/hardening.cfg``.
 This file controls the log level as well as the backup directory.
 Whenever a script is instructed to edit a file, it